GoGoKo699/Hopf-ansatz/README.md

 python -m pip install -r requirements-optional.txt
 ```

 `qibo` is used by optional circuit checks in `hopf_utils.py` and by `VQE_qibo.py` when running the explicit Qibo sampler.
-The synthetic data-generation, diagnostic, CNOT-count, and plotting scripts do not require Qibo.
+The synthetic data-generation, diagnostic, CNOT-count, finite-shot, and plotting scripts do not require Qibo.

 For a minimal local check without generating the full CSV archive, run the smoke-test commands in `REPRODUCIBILITY.md`.